kaush4l/Indigo/README.md

 Open Visual studio code.
 Select New → Open Folder and select frontend folder from backend\src\main\webapp\frontend

-To run the program select the Integrated Termial from View → Integrated Termial or use shortcut (ctrl+`) and it should open a terminal from the reactjs location
+To run the program select the Integrated Termial from

+_*View → Integrated Termial or use shortcut (ctrl+`)*_

+and it should open a terminal from the reactjs location

+OR

-OR go to reactjs folder and open command window.
+go to reactjs folder and open command window.
-Then type
+Then run
-	npm start
+>	npm start

 This is build the project and open the react project in localhost:3000